Union calls on staff at 7 German airports to strike Friday - Local News 8

 Union calls on staff at 7 German airports to strike Friday

 BERLIN (AP) — A German labor union has called on workers at seven of the country’s airports to go on strike Friday to press demands for inflation-busting pay increases.
 Verdi said Wednesday that the one-day walkout by civil aviation security and ground staff would affect the airports in Frankfurt, Munich, Stuttgart, Hamburg, Dortmund, Hannover and Bremen.
 Frankfurt is Germany’s biggest airport and a major hub for intercontinental travel.
-The strike in Munich could affect arrivals at the annual Munich Security Conference that runs from Friday to Sunday.
-The union is demanding a pay rise of 10.5% to counter the effects of high inflation that their members have endured.
+Munich airport said later in the afternoon that it would suspend most passenger flights because of the walk-out — with the exception of some relief flights and special flights for the Munich Security Conference, which begins on Friday.
+Still, the strike is likely to affect arrivals of those scheduled to come on regular flights to attend the conference.